 The Contractor(s): (Check a or b) a.
 Employs fewer than 15 persons.

-rsuant to section 84.7 (a) of the regulation (45 C.F.R. g person(s) to coordinate its efforts to comply with the DHHS regulation
+b.
+Employs 15 or more persons and, pursuant to section 84.7 (a) of the regulation (45 C.F.R.
+84.7 (a), has designated the following person(s) to coordinate its efforts to comply with the DHHS regulation.

 Name of 504 Person:

 Name of Contractor(s):

 Street Address or P.O.
 Box:

 City, State, Zip Code:

-I certify that the above information is co mplete and correct to the best of my knowledge
+I certify that the above information is complete and correct to the best of my knowledge

 Signature:

 Title of Authorized Official:

 Date: